holtskinner/holtskinner/README.md

 _Fall 2015 - Present_

-* Designed curriculum and taught two semesters of Computer Science courses focused on hands-on and practical skills through problem solving, collaboration, and challenge-based learning.
+* Designed curriculum and taught three semesters of Computer Science Seminar focused on practical skills through problem solving, collaboration, and hands-on learning.
 * Received _Excellence in Teaching_ award from the College of Engineering.

 **Teaching Assistant**